Ai Weiwei

-Ai Weiwei encapsulates political conviction and his personal poetry in his many sculptures, photographs, and public works.
-In doing this, he makes use of Chinese art forms to display Chinese political and social issues.

-After being allowed to leave China in 2015, he has lived in Berlin, Germany, in Cambridge, UK, with his family, and in Portugal.
+Ai Weiwei encapsulates political conviction and poetry in his many sculptures, photographs, and public works.
+Since being allowed to leave China in 2015, he has lived in Portugal, Germany, and the United Kingdom.

 Life

 Early life and work

 Ai's father was the Chinese poet Ai Qing, who was denounced during the Anti-Rightist Movement.
 In 1958, the family was sent to a labour camp in Beidahuang, Heilongjiang, when Ai was one year old.
 They were subsequently exiled to Shihezi, Xinjiang in 1961, where they lived for 16 years.
 Upon Mao Zedong's death and the end of the Cultural Revolution, the family returned to Beijing in 1976.

+Weiwei notes this exile as “the whirlpool that swallowed up my father upended my life too, leaving a mark on me that I carry to this day.”

 In 1978, Ai enrolled in the Beijing Film Academy and studied animation.
 In 1978, he was one of the founders of the early avant garde art group the "Stars", together with Ma Desheng, Wang Keping, Mao Lizi, Huang Rui, Li Shuang, Ah Cheng and Qu Leilei.
 The group disbanded in 1983, yet Ai participated in regular Stars group shows, The Stars: Ten Years, 1989 (Hanart Gallery, Hong Kong and Taipei), and a retrospective exhibition in Beijing in 2007: Origin Point (Today Art Museum, Beijing).